 Setting Up a Mushroom Fruiting Chamber

-Commercial growers spend some serious dollars on building energy intensive, air, humidity and temperature regulated grow rooms or underground tunnels.
-Creating a DIY mushroom house doesn’t have to costly or nearly that comprehensive.
+Commercial growers spend serious dollars on building energy intensive, air, humidity, and temperature regulated grow rooms or underground tunnels.
+Creating a DIY mushroom house doesn’t have to be costly or nearly that comprehensive.

 Requirements for Growing Mushrooms at Home

 There are numerous mushroom fruiting ideas out there.
-What they all have in common is attention to providing the correct CO2, humidity levels, temperature and amount of light.
+What they all have in common is attention to providing the correct CO2 (carbon dioxide), humidity levels, temperature, and amount of light.

 Ideally, the CO2 will be under 800 ppm, depending upon the type of mushroom.
 There should be sufficient light to see by.
-Humidity should be above 80% in the fruiting chamber and the temperature between 60-65 F. (16-18 C.) for some varieties.
+Humidity should be above 80 percent in the fruiting chamber and the temperature between 60 and 65 degrees F. (16-18 C.) for some varieties.
 For example, oyster mushrooms need different humidity and temps than shiitakes, which like it colder.

 How to Make a Mushroom Fruiting Chamber

 The absolute simplest mushroom fruiting house involves the use of a clear plastic storage bin with a lid.
-Drill 4-5 holes into all sides of the container.
+Drill four to five holes into all sides of the container.
 Wash the container and dry it thoroughly.

-Pour 1-2 gallons of perlite into the bottom of the container and add water until it is absorbed and the perlite is wet but not sodden.
+Pour 4 to 8 dry quarts (4-9 L.) of perlite into the bottom of the container and add water until it is absorbed, and the perlite is wet but not sodden.
 If you add too much water, drain the perlite so it is barely dripping.
-Aim on having 2-3 inches (5-7.6 cm.) of this wet perlite at the bottom of the container.
+Aim on having 2 to 3 inches (5-8 cm.) of this wet perlite at the bottom of the container.